MicrosoftEdge/MSEdgeExplainers/VirtualKeyboardAPI/explainer.md

 ### Repositioning Content using JavaScript

 The `VirtualKeyboard` interface is an `EventTarget` from which the user agent will dispatch `geometrychange` events when the virtual keyboard is shown, hidden or otherwise changes its intersection with the layout viewport.

-The `VirtualKeyboard` interface provides a `boundingRect` object with six read-only properties `top`, `left`, `bottom`, `right`, `width`, and `height` for web developers to use in adjusting the layout of their document.
+When the `geometrychange` event is received, authors can access the `boundingRect` property on the `VirtualKeyboard` interface to adjust the layout of their document.
 These values are in CSS pixels and are in the client coordinate system.

-The figure below is a representation of a canvas-based spreadsheet that repositions the active cell when the virtual keyboard is shown.
+The figure and markup below is a representation of a canvas-based spreadsheet that repositions the active cell when the virtual keyboard is shown.
+The `geometrychange` event triggers a paint request for the canvas.
+The painting code can then use the `boundingRect` property to render the active cell in the proper location.

 ![Spreadsheet example being offset by the virtual keyboard](spreadsheet-example.svg)